ikostas/pmbod/README.md

 - Hacking Growth, Shon Ellis
 - Crossing the Chasm by Geoffrey Moore
 - Just enough research.
 Your Customer Creation Equation by Brian Massey
+- When Coffee and Kale Compete by Alan Klement

 # Strategy

 Goal: develop and implement vision